High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - Diced celery and red onion for crunch

-Minimal prep, maximum protein.
-Deli turkey is pre-cooked and ready to eat.
+Minimal prep, solid nutrition.
+Sliced deli meat is pre-cooked and ready to go.
 Hummus adds creaminess and satiety without being heavy.
 Pair with veggies for crunch and fiber.
-This is your "grab it from the deli counter" lunch.
+This is your "grab it from the deli counter" pick.

-- 6 oz low-sodium deli turkey (about 8 slices)
+- 6 oz low-sodium sliced deli meat (about 8 slices)

 - 3 tbsp roasted red pepper hummus